 This article describes the steps to install EPESI CRM on Ubuntu Linux with Apache support.

-EPESI is an open-source CRM platform for businesses to manage their CRM needs, including organizing, processing, and storing information in every business.
+EPESI is an open-source CRM platform for businesses to manage their CRM needs, including organizing, processing, and storing information in every industry.

-Installing EPESI CRM with Apache on Ubuntu Linux is a great way for businesses to manage Customer Relationship Management (CRM) needs.
+Installing EPESI CRM with Apache on Ubuntu Linux is an excellent way for businesses to manage Customer Relationship Management (CRM) needs.
 EPESI is an open-source CRM platform that offers features such as a workflow engine and intuitive features, making it easy to configure and set up.

-As described above, EPESI is an open-source CRM platform for businesses to manage their CRM needs, including organizing, processing, and storing information in every business.
+As described above, EPESI is an open-source CRM platform for businesses to manage their CRM needs, including organizing, processing, and storing information in every industry.

 Below is how to install it on Ubuntu Linux with Nginx support.